ChitreshN/got/README.md

 3. each commit should get its own directory
     - this would help in constructing previous commits efficiently [Efficiently? nah easier] []

+## Future?
+[Ill prolly never get to these, but lets write them down anyway]

+1. Branches
+2. Encoding files to keep the size small
+3. More?